Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 It is argued that this replacement leads to results that are closer to those of the parent functional \xcref{MGGA;X;sregTM;2} than with \xcref{MGGA;X;sregTML;2}.
 This is specifically the case for molecular properties (heats of formation, bond lengths, and vibrational frequencies).

 \xclabel{MGGA;X;EEL}{2023}{Aschebrock2023:234107} In the same spirit as \xcref{MGGA;X;TASK}, this functional was developed with an emphasis on ultranonlocality in order to obtain a potential that mimics the EXX-KLI potential.
-Requirements for the HEG limit and the H atom are used for constructing the functional with the aim to obtain a response to a static electric field similar to that of EXX-KLI.
+Requirements for the HEG limit and the H atom are used to construct the functional.
+The aim is to obtain a response to a static electric field similar to that of EXX-KLI.
 The enhancement factor reads

 where

 In \cref{eq:g-eel}, $h_{\text{x}}^{0}=1.174$ (strongly tightened bound requirement\cite{Perdew2014:18A533}), $c=4.759279$ (exact energy of the H atom), and $s_{0}=\left(6\pi\right)^{-1/3}$ (the smallest value of $s_{\sigma}$ for a doubly occupied $1s$-orbital-like exponential density).
 In \cref{eq:f-eel}, $\alpha_0=3$ was found to be a good choice such that $\alpha_{0}\tanh\left(\alpha_{\sigma}/\alpha_{0}\right)$ is similar to $\alpha_{\sigma}$ and remains positive.
 With this choice for $\alpha_0$,